Timber Creek High School (Florida)

 Timber Creek High School is a public high school located in Orlando, Florida, within the Orange County Public Schools system.
-Its primary mascot is a wolf, and its principal is Kelly Paduano.
+Its primary mascot is a wolf, and its principal is Marc Wasko.

 History

 Timber Creek High School was built in 2000 as a relief school for nearby University High School.
 John Wright, the founding principal, remained at Timber Creek until 2012 when he became the executive area director for the school system's East Learning Community.

 Athletics

-Timber Creek has won state championships in baseball (2017), bowling (2006, boys and girls), volleyball (2008 FHSAA), and cheerleading (2009, 2010, 2012 and 2013).
+Timber Creek has won state championships in baseball (2017), bowling (2006, boys and girls), boys volleyball (2009), volleyball (2008 Florida High School Athletic Association), and cheerleading (2009, 2010, 2012 and 2013).

 Robotics team

 In addition to winning the 2015 Florida State Championship and competing in the World Championship, the VEX Robotics team has won the following awards: